Romakatsa/geoiphomework/README.md

 Populate from .csv file.
 Csv file must be located in postgres server data directory.
 <pre>COPY ip2location_db5 FROM 'IP2LOCATION-LITE-DB5.CSV' WITH CSV QUOTE AS '"';</pre>

 #### OR
 #### Configure application properties (see project structure - resources) and build project
+But you need to create empty databases first (and configure test and main app property files)

 ### Run Application
 #### Maven